Gustav Krupp von Bohlen und Halbach: World War II

 Krupp suffered failing health from 1939 onwards, and a stroke left him partially paralysed in 1941.
 He became a figurehead until he formally handed over the running of the business to his son Alfried in 1943.
 Krupp industries, under both his leadership and later that of his son, was offered facilities in eastern Europe and made extensive use of forced labor during the war.

 On 25 July 1943 the Royal Air Force attacked the Krupp Works with 627 heavy bombers, dropping 2,032 long tons of bombs in an Oboe-marked attack.
 Upon his arrival at the works the next morning, Krupp suffered a fit from which he never recovered.

 Nuremberg Trials

 Following the Allied victory, plans to prosecute Gustav Krupp as a war criminal at the 1945 Nuremberg Trials were dropped because by then he was bedridden and senile.
 Despite his personal absence from the prisoners' dock, however, Krupp remained technically still under indictment and liable to prosecution in subsequent proceedings.

-Death
+Personal life

-Krupp died at his residence near Werfen, Salzburg in Austria on 16 January 1950.
-His widow died in 1957.
-He had eight children including Alfried Krupp von Bohlen und Halbach (1907–1967), the last owner of Krupp (succeeded by his Alfried Krupp von Bohlen und Halbach Foundation).
-His grandson Eckbert Georg Klaus von Bohlen und Halbach (born 1956) married Princess Désirée of Hohenzollern (born 1963), daughter of Princess Birgitta of Sweden and Prince Johann Georg of Hohenzollern.
+In 1906, then von Bohlen-Halbach, married Bertha Krupp (1886–1957), the daughter and sole heiress of Friedrich Alfred Krupp respectively the Krupp concern, with whom he had eight children;